Dr. Bassil El Masri

 |El Masri CV|

 My research interests are on the use of remote sensing data and land surface models to study ecosystem dynamics, which includes: (1) the use of multi-sensor remotely sensed data for estimating ecosystem carbon and water fluxes (2) modeling ecosystem carbon fluxes at large scale using land surface models, and (3) investigating the influence of climatic variables on ecosystem functions.
-My current research at MSU is focused on investigating the relationships between environmental controls and deciduous trees phenology to better understand climate change impacts on ecosystem functions.
-To answer such questions, I have started collecting leaf area index data and continuous soil temperature and moisture data at MSU’s Hancock biological station (HBS).
-Also, students are measuring phenological development for several tree species in MSU campus as part of a partnership with USA National Phenology Network (NPN)
+My current research at Murray State is focused on investigating the relationships between environmental controls and deciduous trees phenology to better understand climate change impacts on ecosystem functions.
+To answer such questions, I have started collecting leaf area index data and continuous soil temperature and moisture data at Murray State's Hancock biological station (HBS).
+Also, students are measuring phenological development for several tree species in Murray State campus as part of a partnership with USA National Phenology Network (NPN)

-- Evaluating links between eastern decidous tree phenology and climate
+- Evaluating links between eastern deciduous tree phenology and climate

 - Influence of Environmental Variables on the Seasonal Development of LAI in Western Kentucky.